Dajin-01/Advanced-Software-Engineering/iteration_2.md

    As an administrator, I want to view a list of all registered gym users, including their names, contact information, and registration dates, so that I can verify membership
    eligibility, manage user records efficiently, and contact users if needed.

-3. Title: Get Basic Workout Recommendation
+2. Title: Track Gym Usage Statistics

    Priority: Low

-   Estimate: 2 days
+   Estimate: 3 days

-   Description:
-   As a gym user, I want to receive a simple workout plan based on my selected goal (e.g. weight loss or muscle gain), so that I can follow a basic routine without needing expert help.
+   Description: As an administrator, I want to view statistics on daily and weekly gym usage, such as the number of check-ins per time slot or per user, so that I can identify busy        periods, monitor attendance trends, and make data-driven decisions for staffing or facility improvements.

 In progress:
 * Task-2 (developer name or initials), date started